Liberty: Lots of travelers expected on freer Fourth of July

 President Joe Biden has welcomed the July 4 holiday as a historic moment in the nation’s recovery from a crisis that has killed over 600,000 Americans and led to months of restrictions that are now almost gone.
 He plans to host more than 1,000 people at the White House — first responders, essential workers and troops — for a cookout and fireworks to celebrate what the administration is calling a “summer of freedom.”

+“I’m going to celebrate it,” Biden said Friday ahead of the holiday.
+“There’s great things happening. … All across America, people are going to ballgames, doing good things.”
+At the same time, he warned ”lives will be lost” because of people who didn’t get vaccinated.

-The moment comes at an awkward time in the pandemic.
-The nation is averaging about 12,000 new cases and 250 deaths a day thanks to vaccines that have been administered to two-thirds of the nation’s adults.
+The U.S. is averaging about 12,000 new cases and 250 deaths a day thanks to vaccines that have been administered to two-thirds of the nation’s adults.
 But that is short of the goal of 70% by July 4 that Biden set.
 Vaccine hesitancy remains stubborn, especially in the Deep South and West, allowing the delta variant to spread throughout the country.

 AAA forecasts that more than 47 million people will travel by car or plane this weekend in the U.S., a return to 2019 levels and 40% higher than last year.
 That includes 3.5 million airline passengers.